 So, a Canadian university for international students is basically the fairy godmother.
 Opening the door to countless possibilities, right?
 But hey, what makes you eligible for getting into Canadian University?

-Getting into affordable universities in Canada requires the fulfillment of mandatory requirements.
-These requirements are the key to entering Canada and start your dream journey.
-So, if you are an international student intending to getting into Canadian education institutions, then pay attention to these factors:
+Getting into affordable and the cheapest universities in Canada requires the fulfillment of mandatory requirements.
+These requirements are the key to entering Canada and starting your dream journey.
+So, if you are an international student intending to get into Canadian education institutions, then pay attention to these factors:

 - Study Permit